Rod and Gun Club

 The Fort Bliss Rod and Gun Club now offers a 3-D Archery Range which is open on Saturday and Sundays.
 There are nine animals available: Fox, Coyote, Wild Boar, Whitetail Deer, Aim Rite Bear, Mule Deer, Javelina, Strutting Turkey and the HD Elk.
 The distances are 10, 20, 30, 40, and 50 yards from the firing line and each target is set up with its own independent firing line.
 Practice range set up is with Yellow Jacket targets, available during regular hours of operation.
 For more information please call 568-2983.

 The Fort Bliss Rod and Gun club offers New Mexico hunting licenses for active duty military personnel.
 Active duty personnel may purchase a resident license that allows them to hunt on Fort Bliss property in New Mexico that includes Dona Ana and McGregor Range.
 Active duty personnel or DoD civilians may purchase a regular hunting and fishing license for New Mexico.
 Both resident and nonresident licenses are available for purchase.
-For more information contact the Rod and Gun Club at 565-4867 or 568-2983.
+For more information contact the Rod and Gun Club at 568-2983.

 Youth range safety course